Many or all companies we feature compensate us. Compensation and editorial

 • Extending your auto loan term can reduce monthly payments

-• You can cover emergency expenses or pay off high-interest debt
+• You can use the cash to cover emergency expenses or pay off high-interest debt

 Cons